defgsus/clipig/docs/README.md

 spookiest fantasy authors with stories about creepy and *unearthly* things and obviously enough fan-art has found it's way into [CLIP](https://github.com/openai/CLIP/)'s convolutional weight matrices.
-The green guy there must be children's birthday version of *Cthulhu*, an age-old murderous god living in the sea, waiting for a come-back as leader of a blood-thirsty army of fanatics.
+The green guy there must be a children's birthday version of *Cthulhu*, an age-old murderous god living in the sea, waiting for a come-back as leader of a blood-thirsty army of fanatics.